 International Puppet therapy Training (IPT-S)

 Professional puppet therapy training is now offered for therapists who want to know more about how to use the puppet as a tool in therapeutic settings.
 You are invited to participate in workshops and lectures in English language.
 The world’s most leading teachers in the field will come and share their experience and knowledge.
-Each training will focus different theoretical approaches.
-Next training will focus Puppet Play Therapy.
+The training summer 2022 will be led by Karrie Marshall from Scotland.

 Online.
 You will need a computer with a video camera and stable internet connection.